ezrahall1/aws-bash-script/README.md

 Once I logged into my AWS account, I clicked on services and navigated to EC2.
 From there I entered the name of the EC2 instance and select Amazon Linux.
 In the network settings section I left "allow SSH traffic from" ticked as well as leaving the rest of the settings as defualt and clicking launch instance.

-Once you have log into the AWS account you would need to click on services and navigate to EC2.
-Enter the name of the EC2 select Amazon Linux, make sure the Amazon Machine Image (AMI) says free tier eligible.
-For the instance type make sure you select free tier eligible or you would be charged.
-Create a new key pair if you do not already have one.
-In the network settings section leave "allow SSH traffic from" ticked.
-Leave the rest as default and click launch instance.

 <img src="https://i.imgur.com/fdVAGzB.png" height="80%" width="80%" alt="Image 1"/>

 <H3>Step 2 – Connecting to EC2 instance </H3>
-Once the EC2 instance is in a running state you would need to connect to it.
+Once the EC2 instance was in a running state I connected to it.

 <img src="https://i.imgur.com/kaoMGqH.png" height="80%" width="80%" alt="Image 2"/>